entangled/entangled.py/README.md

 """
 ```

-To have this message encoded define a pattern,
+To have this message decoded define a pattern,

 ```toml
 [pattern.rot13]